Recent revelations of wrongdoing in the private sector have placed the spotlight on that invisible, intangible thing called company culture.

 In a nutshell, that’s what company culture is all about – the values of the company and the behaviour of its employees.
 Referring to the values of a company is misleading.
 A company without its people is nothing.
 It’s just a shell, a name or a brand.
 So, to say that a company has certain values when the people in that company actually have different values is a bit pointless.
-The values of the people are what counts – they’re the values of the company, not the values that are on the wall in the reception area.
+The values of the people are what count – they’re the values of the company, not the values that are on the wall in the reception area.

-If, for example, a company claims to have values that include tolerance and compassion, but has a bunch of bullies and bigots running the show who think they can behave like that in the name of being a good business person, in reality the company actually doesn’t have any such values and shouldn’t be claiming to have them.
+If, for example, a company claims to have values that include tolerance and compassion, but has a bunch of bullies and bigots running the show who think they can behave like that in the name of being good business people, in reality the company actually doesn’t have any such values and shouldn’t be claiming to have them.

 What happens, then, in the case where there is corruption, “financial mismanagement” or something unethical going on in a company, regardless of how high up it’s taking place?
 Chances are, this type of activity can’t be hidden from everyone for very long.
 At some point, it’s going to become apparent to someone somewhere in the organisation.
 If there’s a culture of fear in the company, no-one is going to blow the whistle.
 And it’s quite understandable why.
 In South Africa, companies have a bad habit of turning on the whistle blower and penalising them for exposing unacceptable behaviour.

 That says something about the values of those in charge.
-If they had a zero tolerance to wrongdoing, if they genuinely wanted to eliminate corruption and fraud, they would encourage whistle blowers and do everything in their power to protect them.
-Surely those are the kinds of people one wants in one’s company?
+If they had a zero tolerance to wrongdoing, if they genuinely wanted to eliminate corruption and fraud, they would encourage and support whistle blowers and do everything in their power to protect them.
+Surely those are the kinds of people one wants in one’s company.
 Apparently not, if we look at how many whistle blowers have been victimised for their actions.
 This needs to change.

 Of course, an equally, if not more, important question is: who’s responsible for the company’s culture?
 Put another way, who’s responsible for the values and behaviour of the company’s employees?